-- (j) A presiding officer must record the hearing to provide a transcript of the hearing.
-The transcript of the hearing may be recorded by stenographic reporter, video recording, audio recording, or other means. - (k) The decision in a contested case must be written, based on the hearing record, and include a statement of the factual and legal bases of the decision. - (1) Subject to Section 204, the rules by which an agency conducts a contested case may include provisions more protective of the rights of the person to which the agency action is directed than the requirements of this section.

-This section specifies the minimum hearing requirements that must be met in disputed cases under this act.
+1 (g) A presiding officer may close a hearing to the public on a ground on which this state 2 may close a judicial proceeding to the public -or pursuant to a statute other than this [act].
+3 (h) Unless prohibited by law other than this [act], a party, at the party's expense, may be 4 represented by a lawyer.
+5 (i) A party may exercise the right to self representation in a contested case, and the 6 presiding officer may explain contested case procedures to the self represented party.
+7 (hi) A presiding officer must ensure that a hearing record is created record the hearing to 8 provide a transcript of the hearing.
+The transcript of the hearing may be recorded by stenographic 9 reporter, video recording, audio recording, or other means.
+10 (ik) The decision in a contested case must be prepared electronically or, upon request, in 11 writingwritten, based on the hearing record, and include a statement of the factual and legal 12 bases of the decision.
+Findings of fact, if set forth in statutory language, shall be accompanied by 13 a concise and explicit statement of the underlying facts supporting the findings.
+14 (jl) Subject to Section 204, the rules by which an agency conducts a contested case may 15 include provisions more protective of the rights of the person to which the agency action is 16 directed than the requirements of this section.
+17 (k) Unless precluded by law, an agency may make an informal disposition of any 18 contested case by stipulation, agreed settlement, consent order, or default.
+19 20 Comment 21 22 23 24 25 26 This section specifies the minimum hearing requirements that must be met in disputed cases under this act.
 This section applies to all agencies whether or not an agency rule provides for a different procedure; this procedure is excused only if a statute expressly provides otherwise.
 This section does not prevent an agency from adopting more stringent procedures than those in this section.
 This section does not supersede conflicting state or federal statutes.